Project started on 1 Aug 2017

 The University's in-house Digital team has designed, built and developed Typecase.
 These are the benefits:

-The plan to develop Typecase is based on on four initiatives.
+The plan to develop Typecase is based on four initiatives.
 These initiatives help to prioritise features and focus our effort on delivery.
 The four initiatives in order of priority are:

 New business requirements and user feedback are weighted based on the following criteria: